v1.5.1

 Sitemap

-On every build, a sitemap.xml file is generated automatically at the root of your site.
-This file helps search engines discover and index your pages more effectively.
-If your URL is https://example.com, your sitemap will be accessible at https://example.com/sitemap.xml.
-Submitting this to search engines like Google Search Console can enhance your site's SEO.
+On every build, a sitemap is generated automatically at the root of your site.
+This helps search engines discover and index your pages more effectively.
+If your site URL is https://example.com, your sitemap entry point remains https://example.com/sitemap.xml, making it easy to submit to Google Search Console or other webmaster tools.

 Robots.txt